Gaara95/website/arduino_basics/arduino_basics.md

 for the processor.

-So to power the Arduino with the 9volt battery plug the positive terminal into *vin* and the negative terminal into *GND*
+So to power the Arduino with the 9volt battery plug the positive terminal into *vin* and the negative terminal into *GND*.

 **Parts:**